AdaCore/gnatcoverage/qualification/qm/plans/Documentation_Introduction/content.rst

 .. rubric:: Test

-A test is an concretization of a testcase with precise values and parameters.
+A part of a testcase which exercizes functional code in a precise manner, aimed at obtaining precise expected coverage results.

 .. rubric:: Testcase